 Offers for the AAdvantage® Aviator® Red World Elite Mastercard®, Citi® / AAdvantage® Globe™ Mastercard® and Citi® / AAdvantage Business™ World Elite Mastercard® are not available through this site.
 Some offers may have expired.
 Please see our card marketplace for available offers

 In-flight Wi-Fi can make a big difference when you’re trying to stay connected, catch up on work, or stream entertainment while flying.
-American Airlines currently offers Wi-Fi on nearly all mainline aircraft and select regional jets — and starting in January 2026, AAdvantage members will be able to stay connected for free.
+American Airlines currently offers Wi-Fi on nearly all mainline aircraft and select regional jets — and effective January 6, 2026, AAdvantage members can get it for free.

 Page Contents

-Complimentary Wi-Fi for AAdvantage members is coming in January 2026 and will be available on aircraft equipped with high-speed satellite internet from Viasat or Intelsat.
-This covers the majority of American’s domestic and international routes and roughly 90% of its fleet.
+Complimentary Wi-Fi for AAdvantage members launched on January 6, 2026, and is available on aircraft equipped with high-speed satellite internet from Viasat or Intelsat.
+This covers the majority of American’s domestic and international routes and roughly 90% of its entire fleet.

 Will all of American Airlines' planes offer free Wi-Fi?

 The majority of American Airlines’ aircraft are already outfitted with Wi-Fi.
-It's just not free (yet).
 Most mainline aircraft offer in-flight connectivity, while the smallest regional jets operated by subsidiaries typically do not.

 As of the time of writing, there are two main ways to check whether your flight has Wi-Fi.
-First, look for the Wi-Fi icon on your itinerary during booking, like in the example below:
+First, you can check your flight's status and look for the symbol, like in the example below:

 Keep in mind that if American swaps aircraft or changes your flight, you could end up on a plane without Wi-Fi.
 In-flight connectivity isn’t guaranteed, and even when it’s available, it doesn’t always work.